TKomericki/Rhetos-wiki/Temporal-data-and-change-history.md

 To add the *temporal data management* features to an existing entity, simply add the **History** keyword.

-You can choose which properties have history management enabled, add the **History** to each property, or use **AllProperties** macro that automatically includes all properties.
+You can choose which properties have history management enabled by adding the **History** keyword to each property, or use **AllProperties** macro that automatically includes all properties.

 Example: